getpanel/iOS-interview/README.md

 - UI/UX improvements
 - Dynamically sized cells (width and height) based on video dimensions
 - Consider state management (empty state, loading state, offline state)
+- Give the user the ability to play/pause a video based on a custom interaction
 - Unit Tests